absolunet/docs-node-ioc/src/docs/06_going-deeper/08_security/en.md

 ## Introduction

-It happens often that some features are restricted to some users, or other conditions such as configuration.
+It happens often that some features are restricted to some users or other conditions such as configuration.
 Those restrictions are called `policies`, which comes out of the box in Node IoC.
-You can define your own policies through the `gate` service and use them wherever you want.
+You can define your policies through the `gate` service and use them wherever you want.
 Plus, there is already an implementation of gates and policies in commands that you are already using without even noticing it.